Create your free Vehicle Purchase Guide by entering the vehicle's VIN.

 If you buy with KeySavvy, we pay off the lien as part of the purchase process, after we receive your payment.
 Because we are a licensed dealer, we are able to register the car so you can legally drive it as soon as we approve the purchase.
 The seller doesn't have to pay off the entire loan before the sale.

-In a typical private party sale, you would not be able to legally purchase or register a vehicle unless the seller has already paid off the loan.
-Because KeySavvy is a licensed dealer, we can handle the loan payoff and sale as part of the purchase process, and issue a temporary permit that allows you to legally drive the car.
+In a typical private party sale, the seller can't transfer ownership to you without first paying off their loan.
+Paying a seller with cash or a cashier's check and not receiving the title right away is risky for buyers.
+Because KeySavvy is a licensed dealer, we can handle the loan payoff and sale as part of the purchase process, and issue a temporary permit that allows you to legally drive the car right away.

 When an insurance company decides damage to a vehicle is great enough that the vehicle should be replaced, it is considered a "total loss".
 The vehicle's title is then branded as "salvage" and, if an owner repairs it, the title brand can be changed to "rebuilt".
 Cars with salvage or rebuilt title brands have significantly lower market value than cars with a "clean" title.

 KeySavvy will exhaustively search all public records available, but in some cases there will not be many records available.
 This doesn't necessarily mean there is a problem with the vehicle.
 If we're unable to find adequate information to produce a useful report, we still guarantee buyers will receive a clear title and sellers will get paid when buyers pay with KeySavvy.